Silicon Beach Bomo - Orientation Guide | Bournemouth Square

 and thus crowded.
 It leads to Westover Road, which has bars and restaurants, the closest being

-The Stable pizza place in the former TIC premises on the corner, which has outdoor seating
+The Stable pizza place in the former TIC premises on the corner, which has outdoor bench

-at the back, overlooking the gardens.
-Opposite are Mia Caffé (Italian
+seating at the back, overlooking the gardens.
+Opposite are Mia Caffé

-café) and The Brasshouse (a barn-like 'foodie' pub with sofas, which
+(Italian café) and The Brasshouse (a barn-like 'foodie' pub with sofas,

-serves large breakfasts and does buffet group catering).
-However if you wish to get there on
+which serves large breakfasts and does buffet group catering).

 Looking towards the SW, with the Terrace